The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Low-Complexity Bias in Models

 \subsection{Neural Networks Prefer Naturally Occurring Labelings Across Domains}

-The inductive biases of even specialized architectures like convolutional neural networks facilitate broad learning abilities.
-To demonstrate this fact, we take tabular classification datasets and encode the tabular features as an image by simply forming images where each pixel corresponds to a different feature, zero padding as necessary.
+The inductive biases of even specialized architectures like convolutional networks facilitate broad learning abilities.
+We now illustrate how a preference for low complexity alone is sufficient for a high degree of generalization, provably, since real-world data labelings tend to have low complexity.
+To illustrate this fact, we take tabular classification datasets and encode the tabular features as an image by simply forming images where each pixel corresponds to a different feature, zero padding as necessary.
 We train a small convolutional network using this input data to predict the classification labels.
-Since the data has no local or translation equivariant structure, learning with the convolutional network requires overcoming its strong inductive bias which was hand tailored for settings with such structure.
-Even in spite of this mismatch, the convolutional networks perform well.
-Using the compression and PAC-Bayes bound methodology from \citet{kapoor2022} (a variant of \autoref{eq:pac-bayes}), we show the generalization bounds on these models along with their test error in \autoref{fig:pac-bounds} (right).
-The strong generalization of convolutional networks on these tabular datasets is almost entirely explainable through simplicity bias as shown by the fact that a finite hypothesis compression bound nearly matches the test error.
+Learning with the convolutional network requires overcoming the strong inductive bias tailored for the local and translation symmetric structure absent in this data.
+Even in spite of this extreme mismatch, the convolutional networks perform well.
+Using the compression and PAC-Bayes bound methodology from \citet{kapoor2022} (see \autoref{eq:pac-bayes}), we show the generalization bounds on these models along with test error in \autoref{fig:pac-bounds} (right).
+The strong generalization of convolutional networks on tabular datasets is almost entirely explainable through simplicity bias as the finite hypothesis bound nearly matches the test error.

-\begin{abox} Though CNNs were designed for vision, they generalize on unrelated tabular domains, a phenomenon which is almost entirely explained by their preference for low-complexity solutions. \end{abox}
+\begin{abox} Though CNNs were designed for vision, they generalize on unrelated tabular domains, a phenomenon almost entirely explained by their preference for low-complexity solutions. \end{abox}